The National History Day program provides teachers with an innovative teaching tool that instills important skills in a fun and engaging format.

 - NHD has a positive impact among students whose interests in academic subjects may wane in high school.

-- Resources for Teachers
+- Teacher Resources

-Maryland History Day teachers can now purchase 48″ tall exhibit boards online through our partner, the Box Man Inc. Exhibit boards can also be purchased in bulk (sets of ten).
+Maryland History Day teachers can now purchase 48″ tall exhibit boards online through our partner, Box Man Inc. Exhibit boards can also be purchased in bulk (sets of ten).
 The boards come in white or black, with or without the title panel.
 With each purchase of an exhibit board, Box Man will donate $1 to the Maryland History Day program.